Brexit: An Assessment of the Impact on the IT Industry

 Despite recent activity, we are none the wiser as to what the real impact will be to the UK at a macro level.
 That’s not to say we haven’t all noticed some change and in the particular sector that PTS operates in, there’s been lots of it.

-Amelia – which is described by its developers IP Soft as ‘your first digital employee’ due to its natural language interface – is starting to be deployed into UK customer service roles, with the London Borough of Enfield announcing in the summer they would be implementing (employing?)
+Amelia- which is described by its developers as IP Soft as ‘your first digital employee’ due to its natural language interface - is starting to be deployed into UK customer service roles, with the London Borough of Enfield announcing in the summer they would be implementing (employing?)
 Amelia.

-Smart technology such as blockchain is another potential disruptive development.
+Smart Technology such as blockchain is another potentially disruptive development.
 Barclays announced earlier in the year they had demonstrated that a blockchain can cut the settlement time on securities contracts from 90 hours to 3 minutes.
-This significant technological advance raises the potential of the UK FinTech industry which is well placed to flourish outside of EU legislation, but in the meantime the industry will rely upon skills from overseas engineers and scientists that are needed to help with its development.
+This significant technological advance raises the potential of the UK FinTech industry which is well placed to flourish outside of EU legislation, but in the meantime, the industry will rely upon skills from overseas engineers and scientists that are needed to help with its development.

 The situation is complex and certainly not clear cut.